PrefectHQ/prefect/docs/tutorial/deployments.md

 ### Hosting your served flows

-If you want an easy way to host your served flows, check out [Coiled's quickstart guide](https://docs.coiled.io/user_guide/labs/prefect-cli.html) for serving flows on their cloud platform.
+If you want a quick way to host your served flows, check out [Coiled's quickstart guide](https://docs.coiled.io/user_guide/labs/prefect-cli.html) for serving flows on their cloud platform.

 ### Running flows on dynamic infrastructure